Now accepting applications

 a.
 Maximum 10 gaps

 b.
-Maximum 2 gaps in each section
+Maximum 2 gaps in each section2.
+Timeframe:

 a.
 Majority of gaps closed within 12 months

 b.
-All gaps closed within 24 months
+All gaps closed within 24 months3.
+Deal breaker:

 a.
 Requirement for Free, Prior and Informed Consent must be met